gradientz/twig-express-bundle/README.md

 # KaliopTwigExpressBundle

 Browse and render “static” Twig templates in a Symfony project.
-This bundle is a port of the [TwigExpress](https://github.com/kaliop/twig-express) tool, and is intended for private front-end prototypes.
+This bundle is a port of the [TwigExpress](https://github.com/kaliop/twig-express) standalone tool, and is intended for private front-end prototypes.
 You might like it if you’re a designer or front-end developer working with Symfony. *Do not use this bundle or its routes in production!*

 ## Features